MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-migrate-customer-data.md

 > [!NOTE]
 >  You cannot rename a file that is not already a RapidStart Services configuration package as a .rapidstart configuration package file and then try to import it.
 If you try to do so, you will receive an error message.

-Before you start, make sure that you are on the RapidStart Services Implementer Role Centre.
+Before you start, you must make sure that you have permission to run the RapidStart Services objects.
+For example you can have the SUPER permission set, or be an internal or delegated administrator.
+We also recommend that you are on a Role Centre with links to RapidStart Services, such as the Administration Role Centre.
+For more information, see [To change the role](ui-change-basic-settings.md#to-change-the-role).

 > [!IMPORTANT]
 > When exporting and importing configuration packages between two company databases, the databases should have the same schema to make sure that all data is transferred successfully.
 This means that the databases should have the same table and field structure, in which the tables have the same primary keys and fields have the same IDs and data types.
 >
 >  You can import a configuration package that has been exported from a database that has a different schema than that target database.
 However, any tables or fields in the configuration package that are missing in the target database will not be imported.
 >
 > Tables that have different primary keys and fields that have different data types will also not be successfully imported.
 For example, if the configuration pack includes table **50000 Customer** that has primary key **Code20** and the database to which you import the pack includes table **50000 Customer Bank Account** that has the primary key **Code20 + Code 20**, data will not be imported.

 1. Open the new company.